sailscastshq/docs.sailscasts.com/docs/boring-stack/railway.md

 ## Set up Redis

 ::: info
-[Create a new Redis instance](https://docs.render.com/redis) on Render by following the Render docs.
+[Create a new Redis instance](https://docs.render.com/redis) on Railway by following the Railway docs.
 :::
 Set up the Redis adapter in `config/environment/production.js`